 Cuyutlan Turtle Experience

-This area is a breeding ground for many species of endangered sea turtles, and the eco-center "El Tortugario" is working hard at preserving them.
-Guests get to see the turtles at various stages of life, from eggs and hatchlings to adults, which sometimes reach immense proportions -- five feet across or more!
-It's also a sanctuary for other indigenous fauna: iguanas, crocodiles and several species of birds.
-Some trips to the eco-center include a boat trip on El Palo Verde lagoon and some feature canoeing through the El Paraiso estuary; check your ship's description to see which one is offered.
-Average cost: $68 adult, $47 child.
+This area is a breeding ground for many species of endangered sea turtles, and the eco-center El Tortugario is working hard at preserving the creatures.
+Visitors get to see the turtles at various stages of life, from eggs and hatchlings to adults, which sometimes reach immense proportions -- five feet across or more.
+It's also a sanctuary for other indigenous animals: iguanas, crocodiles and several species of birds.
+Depending on the time of year, you may be able to help release baby turtles (August to January).
+The tour also includes lunch and a visit to the 19th century Salt Museum in the historic town of Cuyutlan.

 Who Should Go: Families (young kids will love the hands-on exhibits), seniors, nature lovers, photo buffs.
 Suitable for anyone; it's a tranquil excursion.